Want to enjoy the journey as well as the destination?

 Facts and figures are under the ‘About’ tab and video/images under ‘Latest’.

-Lego Video Timing up to Up to 7.45 – Solar Energy.
+Lego Video Timing up to Up to 7m 45 seconds – Solar Energy

-The Voyage contains two different types of solar park.
-Limondale in Australia is barely built yet but there are videos embedded to show it in progress.
+Google Voyage 1 (above) contains two different types of solar park.
+Limondale in Australia is barely built yet but there are videos embedded at the placemarker to show it in progress.
 It uses what people usually think of as solar cells that turn sunlight directly into electricity.

 Ideally using some solar lights or a solar powered calculator would be useful to demonstrate.